You are here

-Wayles' second marriage was to Tabitha Cocke.
+John Wayles's second marriage was to Tabitha Cocke.
 The first child of this marriage, Sarah, did not survive to adulthood.
 The second child, Elizabeth, was born February 24, 1752; Tabitha was born November 16, 1753; and Anne was born August 26, 1756.
-Jefferson notes that Wayles' second wife died, but not the date; obviously sometime between August 1756 and January 26, 1760, when Wayles married his third wife, Elizabeth Lomax Skelton (incidentally the widow of Reuben Skelton, brother of Martha Wayles' first husband Bathurst Skelton).
-Elizabeth Lomax Skelton Wayles died a little more than a year after her marriage to John Wayles, on February 10, 1761; they had no children.2
+Jefferson notes that Wayles's second wife died, but fails to record the date; obviously, her death occurred sometime between August 1756 and January 26, 1760, when Wayles married Elizabeth Lomax Skelton (incidentally the widow of Reuben Skelton, brother of Martha Wayles's first husband Bathurst Skelton).1 Elizabeth Lomax Skelton Wayles died a little more than a year after her marriage to John Wayles, on February 10, 1761.
+They had no children.2

-After the death of his third wife, Wayles took his slave Elizabeth Hemings as his mistress, according to several sources, and was the father of her children Robert, James, Peter, Critta, Sally, and Thenia Hemings.
+After the death of his third wife, John Wayles took his slave Elizabeth Hemings as his "concubine", according to several sources, and was the father of her children Robert, James, Peter, Critta, Sally, and Thenia Hemings.3

-Wayles died on May 28, 1773, leaving substantial property and debt which took years for Thomas Jefferson and the other co-executors of Wayles' estate to deal with.
-The majority of Wayles' papers and financial records do not survive, having disappeared from Eppington in the mid-nineteenth century.
+Wayles died on May 28, 1773, leaving substantial property and debt.
+Thomas Jefferson and Wayles's other co-executors spent several years handling the complex estate.
+The majority of Wayles's papers and financial records do not survive, having disappeared from Eppington in the mid-nineteenth century.

 - Anna Berkes, 11/12/07